Skip to main content

 The groundwater standards for lindane were adopted in Cycle 1 (1985) and were updated in Cycle 5 (1994).

-Lindane, also known as gamma-hexachlorocyclohexane, is a pesticide used on fruit, vegetables, and forest crops, and is an ingredient in shampoos that treat for head and body lice.
-Animal studies have shown that lindane can cause convulsions, liver and kidney effects, reduced ability to fight infection, and injury to the ovaries and testes.
+Lindane, also known as gamma-hexachlorocyclohexane, is a pesticide is used in shampoos that treat lice.
+Studies have shown that exposure to high levels of lindane can cause seizures, affect the liver and kidneys, decrease immune response, and impact reproduction.

 Manganese